kendrick1win/repronotebook/README.md

 - **Notebook Execution**: Runs the notebook to verify it executes without errors
 - **Dependency Management**: Automatically generates a `requirements.txt` file based on the notebook's imports
 - **Rich Output**: Provides clear, colorized feedback about the validation process
+- **RO-Crate Generation**: Creates research data packages with proper metadata for reproducibility
+  - Manual generation with custom metadata structure
+  - Library-based generation using the `rocrate-py` library
+  - Automatic author attribution and date stamping
+  - Support for Jupyter notebooks as SoftwareSourceCode entities

 ## Requirements